JavaHammes/room4A.dev/content/posts/trusting_trust.md

 After this, you’ll think twice before trusting any code you didn't create yourself.

-That'll probably be the most fun part, but I'll also take a moment to reflect on the *reflections* (yes, pun intended) and explain why this still matters today.

 ---

 Just like in real life,  when your dentist assures you "this won't hurt" and insists "you don't need to hold your mom's hand".